ChinmoyAnand/myrecipe/README.md

-# myrecipe
+# MYrecipe App
 My-Recipe App using Mongo
 # Getting Started

 This Backend API for MY-Recipe app has basic CRUD operations and filter search.
-We have used here Atlas MongoDB which has great feature for auto-complete and fuzzy search based on Index.
-We have indexed Instruction column for search.

-We have used Text Search to search word in description which is faster and true text search than regex search.

 This project uses the latest Spring-boot 3 with MongoDB.
 We have used lombok for injection purpose too.
-Now the poject is using  Active-Profile set to DEV and test cases also uses the DEV db
+Now the poject is using  Active-Profile set to DEV and test cases uses the Embedded db.

+We have used here Atlas MongoDB which has great feature for auto-complete and fuzzy search based on Index.
+We have indexed Instruction column for search. findRecipeBySearchText(@PathVariable("instruction")

+We have used Text Search to search word in instruction which is faster and true text search than regex search.

+If the Recipe Name are same we don't save in DB and catch the DuplicateKey exception in Global Exception Advice.

 For now, there is no Security feature Enabled for the project.
 We can enable it by adding SecurityFilterChain with User Auth or JWT.